Popular Temples in & around Mussoorie

 Radha Krishna Mandir

-Must Visit : Offbeat Places in Uttarakhand
+Must Visit: Offbeat Places in Uttarakhand

 Nag Devta Temple

 Nag Devta Temple is an ancient shrine located on Cart Mackenzie Road in Mussoorie, among the popular hill stations near Delhi.
 Dedicated to God of Snakes, a large number of devotees visit the temple every year to offer their prayers.
 This temple is especially crowded during the auspicious occasion of Nag Panchami.
 During this festival, the temple is beautifully decorated with flowers and colorful lights, and a grand puja is organized wherein snakes and images are worshipped and the devotees offer milk to live cobras without any inhibitions.
-Besides, one can also get a splendid view of Doon Valley and the Mussoorie town as part of Uttarakhand packages.
+Besides, one can also get a splendid view of Doon Valley and the Mussoorie town as part of the Mussoorie luxury packages.

 Featured Source